im-HabibKhan/Interactive-Random-Quote-React-App/README.md

     OR
    You may also download the Zip Folder of this repository.

-2. On your root(workibng) directory, open VS Code.
+2. On your root(working) directory, open VS Code.
       |-- Under the View Tab: Open Terminal.

 3. On VS Code Terminal, write:
   ## npm i
-#This will install the reuired dependencies and will create 'node_modules' folder in your root(working) directory
+#This will install the required dependencies and will create 'node_modules' folder in your root(working) directory

 4. Hold this Terminal. and Open new Terminal in VS code.